Bronze Horse Head Sculpture

 The bronze used for my sculptures contain a high copper content of 96%, along with 1% manganese and 3% silicon.
 The added silicon strengthens the sculptures, although it makes the process more challenging and costly for the foundry.

-The difference between hot and cold cast bronze
+What's the difference between hot and cold cast bronze?

 Hot or cold?